notarjunvijayan/hackerrank/Readme.md

-# Hackerrank
+# hackerrank

-A github repo where I add all my Hackerrank solutions to problems I do.

-<b>Factorial</b> - factorial.py
+A repository for problems I solve on hackerrank